Indigenous Health

 IH 781.
 Principles of Indigenous Health 1.
 3 Credits.

-This course is designed to provide students with a critical understanding Indigenous health with local and global perspectives provided.
-The course will specifically explore both traditional perspectives and cutting edge fields of Indigenous health including traditional healing systems, cultural safety, Indigenous food systems, Indigenous data, Indigenous research methodologies and evaluation processes, plus decolonizing narratives while defining the impact of colonization and health disparities in communities.
-We will utilize a strengths-based approach in our understandings of Indigenous concepts of health and healing, and ways of moving forward towards greater health equity.
+This three-credit course is designed to provide students with a critical understanding of Indigenous health principles.
+The course will explore traditional and modern aspects of Indigenous health, including traditional healing systems, cultural safety, Indigenous food systems, Indigenous data, research methodologies and evaluation processes, and decolonizing narratives.
+The focus will be on understanding the impact of colonization and health disparities in communities while utilizing a strengths-based approach to understanding Indigenous concepts of health and healing.
 Prerequisite: Enrollment in the Indigenous Health PhD degree program or consent from instructor.
 F.

 IH 782.
 Principles of Indigenous Health 2.
 3 Credits.

-This course is designed to expand on the knowledge attained in IH 781 while prioritizing in-depth examinations of more complex Indigenous health topics.
-The flipped classroom model for this course will allow the examination of global discourses form various Indigenous communities around the globe.
-Areas of focus will include: traditional knowledge systems, systems thinking, sustainability models, women and gender, specialty Indigenous health topics, and promising practices in Indigenous health through decolonizing narratives.
+This three-credit course expands on the knowledge attained in IH 781 by prioritizing in-depth examinations of complex Indigenous health topics.
+Students will critically engage with international discourses from Indigenous communities across the globe while exploring global Indigenous health, social and ecological determinants of health, traditional knowledge systems, and sustainability models.
+Through decolonizing narratives, students will analyze systemic challenges and evaluate promising practices in Indigenous health.
+By the end of the course, students will be prepared to assess health challenges, apply culturally grounded frameworks, and design strategies that advance equity, resilience, and systemic transformation.
 Prerequisite: Successful completion of PH 581 or IH 781, enrollment in Indigenous Health PhD degree program, or consent from instructor.
 S.

 IH 783.
 American Indian Health Policy.
 3 Credits.